openstack-archive/timmy/doc/source/configuration.rst

 Configuration
 =============

-There is default configuration file ``config.yaml``, which is used by the scripts by default.
+There is default configuration file ``config.yaml``, which can be used by the scripts.
 If you wish to keep several configuration files, that is possible - just copy it and explicitly provide the name of it once you launch a script (``--config`` option).

 Here is the description of available parameters in configuration file: